wofsauge/IsaacDocs/docs/enums/ModCallbacks.md

 Returned values will not update the "[Card](Card.md)" arg of later executed callbacks.

+The `IncludePlayingCards` argument is believed to map on to `ItemConfigCardType.SUIT`.

 ???+ bug
     Returning a value that is not an integer or nil will cause the game to crash.